evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Python-basic-introduction.md

 ## Evennia Hello world

-The `py` Command (or `!`, which is an alias) allows you as a superuser to execute raw Python from in- game.
+The `py` Command (or `!`, which is an alias) allows you as a superuser to execute raw Python from in-game.
 This is useful for quick testing.
 From the game's input line, enter the following:

     > py print("Hello World!")